History of lute-family instruments: Pipa

 The pear-shaped pipa is likely to have been introduced to China from Central Asia, Gandhara, and/or India.
 Pear-shaped lutes have been depicted in Kusana sculptures from the 1st century AD.

-The pear-shaped pipa may have been introduced during the Han Dynasty and was referred to as Han pipa.
-However, depictions of the pear-shaped pipas in China only appeared after the Han Dynasty during the Jin Dynasty in the late 4th to early 5th century.
+The pear-shaped pipa may have been introduced during the Han dynasty and was referred to as Han pipa.
+However, depictions of the pear-shaped pipas in China only appeared after the Han dynasty during the Jin dynasty in the late 4th to early 5th century.

 A small pipa was found in murals of tombs in Liaoning (遼寧) province in northeastern China.
 The date of these tombs is about late Eastern Han (東漢) or Wei (魏) period (220–265 AD).
 However, the pear-shaped pipa was not brought to China from Dunhuang (敦煌, now in northwestern China) until the Northern Wei period (386–524 AD) when ancient China traded with the western countries through the Silk Road (絲綢之路).
 Evidence was shown on the Dunhuang Caves frescoes that the frescoes contain a large number of pipa, and they date to the 4th to 5th centuries.

-The pipa acquired a number of Chinese symbolisms during the Han Dynasty – the instrument length of three feet five inches represents the three realms (heaven, earth, and man) and the five elements, while the four strings represent the four seasons.
+The pipa acquired a number of Chinese symbolisms during the Han dynasty – the instrument length of three feet five inches represents the three realms (heaven, earth, and man) and the five elements, while the four strings represent the four seasons.

-Depictions of the pear-shaped pipas appeared in abundance from the Southern and Northern Dynasties (420 to 589) onwards, and pipas from this time to the Tang Dynasty were given various names, such as Hu pipa (胡琵琶), bent-neck pipa (曲項琵琶, quxiang pipa), some of these terms, however, may refer to the same pipa.
+Depictions of the pear-shaped pipas appeared in abundance from the Northern and Southern dynasties (420 to 589) onwards, and pipas from this time to the Tang dynasty were given various names, such as Hu pipa (胡琵琶), bent-neck pipa (曲項琵琶, quxiang pipa), some of these terms, however, may refer to the same pipa.
 Apart from the four-stringed pipa, other pear-shaped instruments introduced include the five-stringed, straight-necked, wuxian pipa (五弦琵琶, also known as Kuchean pipa (龜茲琵琶)), a six-stringed version, as well as the two-stringed hulei (忽雷).
-From the 3rd century onwards, through the Sui and Tang Dynasty, the pear-shaped pipas became increasingly popular in China.
-By the Song Dynasty the word pipa was used to refer exclusively to the four-stringed pear-shaped instrument.
+From the 3rd century onwards, through the Sui and Tang dynasty, the pear-shaped pipas became increasingly popular in China.
+By the Song dynasty the word pipa was used to refer exclusively to the four-stringed pear-shaped instrument.

 Ruan and yueqin

 Another type of lute in China is the yueqin, a round-bodied instrument with flat top and back.
-According to tradition, the instrument was invented in China during the 3rd to 5th centuries AD Jin Dynasty.
+According to tradition, the instrument was invented in China during the 3rd to 5th centuries AD Jin dynasty.
 The ruan, another Chinese instrument, is the ancestor of the yueqin.
 The period overlaps with the period of immigration of ancient non-Han Chinese peoples and invasions, by groups such as the Five Barbarians.